djangify/our-spot/README.md

 ## EPICS:

 <details>

-A total of six EPICS were created and organised into sprints.
+A total of six EPICS were created to complete the first phase and organised into sprints.

 **_User Authentication and Registration:_**
 Covering network setup up, user registration, login, and logout functionality.